hm-lang/core/proposals/intro.md

 Functions can be defined with mutable or immutable arguments, but that does not change the function signature (see section on function overloads).
-The important difference is that arguments defined with `@mut` must be copied in from the outside (unless the external variable is already a temporary), whereas arguments defined with `:` can be referenced without a copy.
-This is because arguments defined with `@mut :` can be modified inside the function, but they should not modify any variables outside of the function, even if they are passed in.
+The important difference is that arguments defined with `@var` must be copied in from the outside (unless the external variable is already a temporary), whereas arguments defined with `:` can be referenced without a copy.
+This is because arguments defined with `@var :` can be modified inside the function, but they should not modify any variables outside of the function, even if they are passed in.
 Examples:

 ```
 # this function makes a copy of whatever string is passed in:
-copiedArgumentFunction(CopyMe @mut: string): string
+copiedArgumentFunction(CopyMe @var: string): string
-    CopyMe += "!!??"    # OK since CopyMe is defined as mutable via `@mut :`.
+    CopyMe += "!!??"    # OK since CopyMe is defined as mutable via `@var :`.
     print(CopyMe)
     return CopyMe